VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.3.1 Receiving a new order after cancellation

-After the cancellation of an order, the vehicle shall be in a state to receive a new order.
+After the cancellation of an order, the vehicle shall be in idle state and ready to receive a new order.

 In the case of an AGV that localizes itself on nodes via a tag, the new order has to begin on the node the AGV is now standing on (see also Figure 5).